- Fall Conference

 |This is a paper light conference; handouts for each session available at homecarenh.org by November 15.|

 Pre-Event Dinner & Program

 Join Suzana Makowski, MD, Chief of Palliative Care Services, Exeter Hospital, at our informal facilitated networking dinner prior to the full conference.
 Constance Dahlin, MSN, ANP-BC will discuss Current Talking Points in Palliative Care and Dr. Marianne Jackson, DO, will share insights and information from the Oct.
 2019 C-TAC National Summit.
 POLST and pain management will also be on the agenda.

 Stay for the night and join us for the conference the next day!
 For accommodations, go to, grapponeconferencecenter.com.

 Exhibits, Raffles and Silent Auction

 Attendees are encouraged to peruse the exhibits during registration, breaks and lunch.
-Exhibits include agencies vendors and a variety of books, from the Toadstool Bookshop.
-Silent auction items and raffle will be available for bidding and winners will be announced at the end of the day.
+Exhibits include community partners in care as well as a variety of books from the Toadstool Bookshop.
+Silent auction and raffle items will be available for bidding and winners will be announced at the end of the day.